The most award winning

 healthcare information source.

 Options available when legal issues arise

-Even before the new accreditation survey process goes into effect, the Joint Commission on the Accreditation of Health Organizations has created options to the self-assessment component of the survey.
-The periodic performance review (PPR) is an integral part of the Joint Commission’s new accreditation process that debuts in 2004, but health care attorneys and risk managers have been afraid that information uncovered in this proprietary self-assessment may be discoverable information in some cases in which the organization is facing a lawsuit.
+Even before the new survey process goes into effect, the Joint Commission on Accreditation of Healthcare Organizations has created options to the self-assessment portion of the survey.
+The periodic performance review (PPR) is an integral part of the new accreditation process that debuts this year, but health care attorneys and risk managers are afraid that information uncovered in this proprietary self-assessment may be discoverable information in some cases where the organization is facing a lawsuit.

-• Option 1.
-The first option is designed to address the "waiver of confidentiality" that could be implied if the same-day surgery program or other health care organization shares self-assessment information with the Joint Commission, says Maureen Mudron, Washington counsel for the AHA.
+Option 1 is designed to address the "waiver of confidentiality" that could be implied if the home health agency, or other health care organization, shares self-assessment information with the Joint Commission, explains Maureen Mudron, Washington counsel for the AHA.
 Option 1 enables the organization to:

-• Option 2.
-This option addresses concerns that different states describe protected information specifically enough to make the information included in a self-assessment fall outside the protected classification, Mudron says.
-Under Option 2, the same-day surgery program can:
+The second option addresses concerns that different states describe protected information specifically enough to make the information included in a self-assessment fall outside the protected classification, Mudron says.
+Under Option 2, the organization can: